Sahil-Gulati/NOOPath/README.md

 # NOOPath
 NOOPath is Node Object Oriented Path.
 A node library which takes filepath and convert its filesystem into an object, So you can access paths with dot.separated.structure .
 This library will take away the pain of writing paths as string, by replacing it will dot separated notation like `noopath.var.www.path.to.project`.
+This library also offers an interesting dynamic loading of files with its filename.

 ## Installation